 frame_1 = Frame(ws)

-- To place widgets like labels & buttons we have to create 4 frames.
+frame_1.pack(expand=True, fill=BOTH)- To place widgets like labels & buttons, we have to create 4 frames.

-- Each frame is allowed to fully expand in the x and y direction if space is available.
+- Each frame is allowed to fully expand in the x and y directions if space is available.

-: This allows for expansion in the available space.fill=both
+expand=True: This allows for expansion in the available space.fill=both: Direction for expansion

 key_1 = Button(